peopledoc/septentrion/README.md

 [![Build Status](https://travis-ci.org/peopledoc/septentrion.svg?branch=master)](https://travis-ci.org/peopledoc/septentrion) [![codecov](https://codecov.io/gh/peopledoc/septentrion/branch/master/graph/badge.svg)](https://codecov.io/gh/peopledoc/septentrion)

-> A CLI tool to apply PostgreSQL migrations to a database.
+A CLI tool to apply PostgreSQL migrations to a database.

 ## Overview

-You're looking for a tool to take care of Database migrations in your project.
+Maybe you're looking for a tool to take care of Database migrations in your project.
 For Django projects, that tool used to be [`South`](https://bitbucket.org/andrewgodwin/south/src), and then it became Django itself.

-But you're looking for a tool that just focuses on running existing SQL migrations and keeping track of what was applied, through time.
-That's [`django-north`](https://github.com/peopledoc/django-north).
+But maybe you're looking for a tool that just focuses on running existing SQL migrations and keeping track of what was applied.
+Your tool of choice would not generate those migration, because you prefer your migrations to be manually written in SQL.
+Then your tool is [`django-north`](https://github.com/peopledoc/django-north).

-You're looking for that, but without Django.
+But you're not using Django.
+You would like a standalone migration tool.
 You're looking for septentrion.
 Congratulations, you've found it.

 ## Requirements